Choosing the Right Nozzle For The Job: What to Consider

 Original article by MSW MAG / About the Author: Jim Aanderud is owner of Innerline Engineering, a video pipeline inspection company based in Corona, Calif.

 Understanding nozzles and how they work is a key step to becoming a successful pipeline cleaning operator.
-Knowing the proper use of each nozzle will ensure that you always select the right one for each job.
+Knowing the proper use of each nozzle and knowing where to buy sewer nozzles will ensure that you always select the right one for each job.
 It’s important to note that it may take up to 10 different nozzles to successfully clean in 90% of the situations encountered.

 There should be no guessing when selecting a nozzle for cleaning operations.
 Nozzles are designed for specific cleaning applications.
 If they are not used for their intended purposes, then they won’t be as effective.

-In order to understand nozzles, contractors must first understand the relationship between pressure and flow ratio.
+In order to find the right nozzles, contractors must first understand the relationship between pressure and flow ratio.
 In general, drain cleaning and debris removal, you want low pressure and high flow.
 As debris accumulates, you want sufficient flow to move the material down the line.